 2. Do you think human activity is a significant contributing factor in changing mean global temperatures?

 Most people would accept that temperatures have risen in the past 200 years.
-Most climate scientists who are active in the field of researching anthropogenic global warming will tend to think human activity has a significant.
+Most climate scientists who are active in the field of researching anthropogenic global warming will tend to think human activity has a significant impact.
 However, this could not mean as little as 10% or over 100% of recent surface temperature warming could be accounted for by human activity.
 As such the questions are far from sufficient to establish consensus that there on a high level problem that requires a high level policy response.

 Identifiable responses create bias